robiso/carbide/README.md

 * 1.0.0 - 2019-02-18
  - Initial version.

-NOTE: This probably will not work for everyone as is, and is primarily for reference.
+NOTE: This probably will not work for everyone as is, and is primarily for reference/transparency.
+      Checkout the ```dry``` branch for a more usable theme.